-VI Results of the Comparison: the Heavenly Liturgy
+Results of the comparison: the heavenly liturgy

 In comparing the characteristics of the heavenly liturgy with liturgical practice in the former temple, we find that it not only corresponds to the content and sequence of the daily morning service, but also includes features analogous to specific rites that were performed on the annual Day of Atonement.
-These observations can best be explained if the liturgy described in Revelation represents a simplification of the liturgy that used to take place annually on the Day of Atonement in the ancient temple.59 The simplification appears to arise from the fact that the slain Lamb, as the fulfillment of every kind of sacrifice, substitutes all the sacrifices that used to be offered on the Day of Atonement, except for the live sin-offering to Azazel whose role is fulfilled, in a modified way, by the false prophet.60 The Lamb therefore corresponds to the first sacrifice on that day: the lamb chosen to be the 'continual holocaust' for the morning service.
-As a result, the heavenly liturgy described in Revelation closely corresponds to the morning service on the Day of Atonement, and includes liturgical elements that recall the specific rite of explain that was performed on that day.
+These observations can best be explained if the liturgy described in Revelation represents a simplification of the liturgy that used to take place annually on the Day of Atonement in the ancient temple.
+The simplification appears to arise from the fact that the slain Lamb, as the fulfillment of every kind of sacrifice, substitutes all the sacrifices that used to be offered on the Day of Atonement, except for the live sin-offering to Azazel whose role is fulfilled, in a modified way, by the false prophet.
+The Lamb therefore corresponds to the first sacrifice on that day: the lamb chosen to be the 'continual holocaust' for the morning service.
+As a result, the heavenly liturgy described in Revelation closely corresponds to the morning service on the Day of Atonement, and includes liturgical elements that recall the specific rite of expiation that was performed on that day.

 As previously observed, the introductory vision of the seven golden lampstands and the subsequent messages to the churches (Rev 1,10-20; chaps.
 2-3) represent the trimming and refueling of the seven-branched lampstand at the start of the morning service in the ancient temple.
 The appearance of the Lamb before the throne of God in heaven (chaps.
 4-5) corresponds to the entrance of the high priest into the most sacred part of the temple on the annual Day of Atonement, in order to perform expiation for the sanctuary with the blood of the victims (12,7-12).
 The missions of the first four horsemen (6,1-8) represent the part of the morning service reserved for the reading of the Ten Commandments and other parts of the Law.
-The souls of the martyrs who appear under the altar in heaven (6.9) correspond to the members of the sacrifice, after being transferred to the base of the outer altar in the former temple.
+The souls of the martyrs who appear under the altar in heaven (6,9) correspond to the members of the sacrifice, after being transferred to the base of the outer altar in the former temple.
 The sealing of the 144,000 men that is described in Revelation (7,1-8) corresponds to the pronouncement of the priestly blessing.
 The offering of a great quantity of incense with the prayers of the saints on the golden altar in heaven (8,3-4) recalls the same action in the morning service of the former temple, which was also considered as a time of prayer for all the community.
-The angel who throws fire on to the earth from the altar in heaven (8,5)evokes the act of throwing the offerings on to the fire that was always kept alight on the outer altar.
-The sounding of the seven trumpets (chaps.
-8-11) and the outpouring of the bowls (chaps.15-16) together with the singing of the celestial choirs described in Revelation (7,9-17; 14,2-3; 15,3-4; 19,1-8) are analogous to the use of the trumpets and bowls at the culmination of the morning service, the time when the Levitical musicians used to sing psalms and praise to God.
+The angel who throws fire on to the earth from the altar in heaven (8,5)